thakurharshita/Slither/README.md

 (NOTE: IF YOU WANT TO KNOW MUCH MORE CLEARLY ABOUT THE INSTALLATION, VISIT THE LINK PROVIDED ABOVE)

+# How to download files from github?

+Just click on the top-right button saying Clone or Download.

 # CREDITS : OPENGAMEART.ORG

 # HOPE YOU ENJOY THE GAME :-)